Animals

 Why is this pet allowed within my community?

-Because Residential Life wants your residential space to be as much like home as possible, some pets are allowed within certain parameters.
-Residents must request and receive approval to have the pet in a Residential Life facility before bringing the pet to campus (with the exception of fish).
-Failure to do so may result in denial of pet privileges in a Residential Life facility.
+Because Housing wants your residential space to be as much like home as possible, some pets are allowed within certain parameters.
+Residents must request and receive approval to have the pet in a Housing facility before bringing the pet to campus (with the exception of fish).
+Failure to do so may result in denial of pet privileges in a Housing facility.
 Roommates and/or suitemates must agree to having a pet in the room.
 They will be required to submit a form granting permission for the pet to reside in the residential space and must not be coerced into doing so.

 What if I am allergic to the pet in my room?